PJarbas/headphones-detection-yolo/README.md

-Training YOLOv3 Object Detector - Snowman

-## Headphones object detection using Yolo
+## Headphones object detection using YoloV4

 This project aims to train a object detecion using custom number of classes (Headphones)